MyersGroup/ANCHOR/README.md

 mcc=12
 ```

-Then user can run the command as follow to generate some important intermediate fileat specified folder "/home/userA/hapmix_PGS".
+Then user can run the command as follow to generate some important intermediate file at specified folder "/home/userA/hapmix_PGS".
 User can also specify the number of cores via "mcc" to speed up the job

 Given the above files, user can run the function "read.imp4" either within an R session by sourcing the script as follows: